-FAQ: What a Slack acquisition could mean for remote work
+Slack FAQ: What Salesforce’s $28 billion acquisition means for remote work

 “The tie-up between Salesforce and Slack would position well for the ‘democratization’ of enterprise software,” Stifel analysts add.

-What would the takeover mean for me, a Slack user?
+What will the takeover mean for me, a Slack user?

 Will Salesforce take away your favorite Slackmoji (the dancing otter)?
 Will it be renamed Salesforce Chat?
 There are always questions about what will happen to a product when it’s purchased by a larger company.

 Salesforce is no stranger to snatching up existing brands, but few have been as well known outside its industry as Slack.
 The chat company’s brand loyalty could influence how much Salesforce decides to tweak, and how much it leaves alone.
+Salesforce has already announced plans to combine Slack with its existing software, but that could mean more changes for Salesforce users than Slack users in the short term.

-Scaring off longtime users by replacing Slack’s rainbow logo with Earnie the badger, one of Salesforce’s “characters,” is probably not on the company’s to-do list.
+Scaring off longtime users by replacing Slack’s rainbow logo with Earnie the badger, one of Salesforce’s characters, is probably not on the company’s to-do list.